 Knowing When to Stop the Boil to Create the Perfect Jelly

-When cooking down the ingredients to make jelly, the hardest part of ensuring your ingredients cool to a nice jell is knowing when to remove them from heat.
+When cooking down the ingredients to make jelly, the hardest part is knowing when to remove them from heat.
 If you get it right, you'll wind up with a batch of delicious preserves for your family, but if you get it wrong, you'll end up with a mixture that's more like syrup or candy.

-In theory, you can use a candy thermometer to check when the jelly's temperature reaches 220 degrees Fahrenheit (at sea level), but that's not always the most reliable way to ensure your jelly is ready to cool.
+In theory, you can use a candy thermometer to check when the jelly's temperature reaches 220 F (at sea level), but that's not always the most reliable way to ensure your jelly is ready to cool.

 The Early Stage of Making Jelly

 During the early stage of cooking jelly, the liquid is visible while it boils.
 It's nowhere near ready yet.
 You'll need to let the liquid boil until it becomes one gelatinous liquid with no separate liquid visible boiling to the surface.

 Once you've established that the liquid is condensed into one form, then (and only then) you should apply the sheet or spoon test, but the temperature of the liquid is likely to be below 220 F at this point in the process.

 When you're satisfied with the consistency of your jelly, dip a large spoon into the boiling pot and lift it about 18 inches above the pot to pour the liquid jelly out all at once.
 What you're looking for is the very last bit of jelly to come off the spoon.
 During the early stage of cooking, the last bit will pour off in a single drop.